firatyll/token-reducer/README.md

 Example session:
 ```
 >  Please help me with this task, thank you

+Politeness Score: [0.66816671]

 Cleaned Sentence:
-help me with this task
+Please help me with this task

 > exit
 Goodbye!